Sheryl Crow: 1998–1999: The Globe Sessions and live album

 In 1999, Crow also made her acting debut as an ill-fated drifter in the suspense/drama The Minus Man, which starred her then-boyfriend Owen Wilson as a serial killer.
 Also in 1999, she appeared in Prince's album Rave Un2 the Joy Fantastic, singing backing vocals in the song "Baby Knows".
 Prince included a cover of her "Everyday Is a Winding Road" in the album.
 She also appeared in Zucchero Fornaciari's collection Overdose d'amore/The Ballads featuring the song "Blue" (co-written by Bono).

 She also released a live album called Sheryl Crow and Friends: Live From Central Park.
 The record featured Crow singing many of her hit singles with new musical spins and guest appearances by many other musicians including Sarah McLachlan, Stevie Nicks, the Dixie Chicks, Keith Richards, and Eric Clapton.
-It included "There Goes the Neighborhood", which won the Grammy for Best Female Rock Vocal Performance.
+It included her Grammy winning performance of "There Goes the Neighborhood".